-- Brush and floss your teeth after every meal.
+- Brush and floss teeth after every meal.

 When to See a Dentist

-- Pain or discomfort when wearing your trays
+- When you experience pain or discomfort when wearing trays

-- A foul odor coming from your mouth
+- When foul odor comes from your mouth

-- A build-up of plaque on the inside of your trays (this can show up as brown spots)
+- When build-up of plaque on the inside of trays

 Caring for Your Invisalign Trays

-- Store your Invisalign trays in a safe place.
+- Store your trays in a safe place.

-- Replace any damaged or lost trays as soon as possible, so that you can continue to benefit from the treatment.
+- Replace any damaged or lost trays as soon as possible so that the treatment process can continue without interruption.

 Common Questions About Invisalign Cleaning

-- How often should I clean my Invisalign trays?
+- How often should I clean my trays?

-- What happens if I don’t clean my Invisalign trays?
+- Can I use toothpaste to clean my trays?